 For most of the Soviet era, Duisi’s lone mosque was closed, but wandering Sufi mullahs preached unofficially.

 Today, the two main Sufi orders of Naqsbandi and Qadiriya exist in Pankisi.

 Yet, with the growth of stricter practices of Sunni Islam, brought by Chechen refugees as well as Arab missionaries, some younger Pankisi residents now frown on the dhikr, as well as the Chechen custom of adat, a code of behavioral ethics.

 Interest in the dhikr is dying, worries 50-year-old Raisa, the circle’s leader, who, as a skeptical 33-year-old first joined the ritual at a neighbor’s behest.

-Agnieszka Pikulicka-Wilczewska is a freelance journalist covering the post-Soviet space and is co-editor of Ukraine and Russia: People, Politics, Propaganda and Perspectives (E-International Relations, 2015).
+Agnieszka Pikulicka-Wilczewska is a freelance journalist covering the post-Soviet space.

 Sign up for Eurasianet's free weekly newsletter.